NDevTK/AntiXSLeaks/README.md

 # AntiXSLeaks
-A extension to prevent XS-Leaks
+A extension to prevent XS-Leaks.

-- if page has set a "X-Frame-Options" header also set a "Cross-Origin-Opener-Policy" (Window timings)
+Sets secure default headers.

+- Dont allow cross origin to access the window reference,
+as this can leak the window length and navigation timings.
+- Make iframe embeds opt in.